 On occasion a neighbor or an acquaintance, knowing I am somehow connected to the travel industry, will ask me about a vacation they would like to take.
 I use those opportunities to refer the person to a rotating selection of travel professionals I know.
 I tend to use different travel advisors depending on the person’s request.
-Recently, a neighbor asked me about a trip to Thailand she and her family wanted to take next year.
+About a month ago, a neighbor asked me about a trip to Scotland she and her family wanted to take next year.
+We had the obligatory discussion of Covid-19 issues, refunds and cancellations.
 I checked with a travel agent friend to see if he wanted the referral and I then put the two of them together.

 In that one isolated event is the repeated story of our industry’s failure to educate the public on what we do and how we do it.
 We are failing to properly educate our clients, our prospective clients and the public at large.